pranavtbhat/JuliaCookbook/arrays/append.md

 ## Appending arrays

-The `append!` function appends the second argument it receives into the first argument it receives.
+The `append!` function can be used to append two arrays.
 For example:

 ```julia
 julia> append!([1,2,3], [4,5,6])